Getting started

 Additionally, there are these two rules:

-• Variable names must start with a letter or the underscore character, and can not start with a number.
+• Variable names must begin with a letter or the underscore character and can not start with a number.

 • Names are case-sensitive